Marker Logo

 (Continued from other side)

-Church remained active until the 1960s, though the structure may have been moved to another location at some point.
+Bethlehem Methodist Episcopal Church remained active until the 1960s, though the structure may have been moved to another location at some point.
 The cemetery remained active until 1989.
 The cemetery went through a period of neglect until local educator, community advocate, and civil rights activist Careatha “Clyde” Williams (1924-2021) stepped in.
 In 1999, Williams founded the Bethlehem Methodist Episcopal Cemetery Restoration Organization (BMECRO) to preserve the resting place of the community’s ancestors and to honor their resilience in the face of enslavement, segregation, and racial terror.
 In 2004, Henry Penny Jr. formally donated 1.28 acres to BMECRO.
 This parcel had once been the Rev. Frank Dansey’s land, which had been used as part of the cemetery since the 1880s.
 In all there are more than 125 identified individuals buried in the cemetery, including formerly enslaved people and veterans from World War I and II.
-In 2021, BMECRO partnered with the Historic Preservation program at the University of Florida and the Florida Public Archaeology Network to survey, document and prepare a preservation plan.
-More than 65 unmarked graves were discovered using ground penetrating radar.
+In 2021, BMECRO partnered with the Historic Preservation

 A Florida Heritage Site

 Location.
 29° 31.361′ N, 82° 31.648′ W. Marker is in Archer, Florida, in Alachua County.
-Marker is at the intersection of Southwest 175th Terrace and Southwest 174th Street, on the right when traveling east on Southwest 175th Terrace.
+It is at the intersection of Southwest 175th Terrace and Southwest 174th Street, on the right when traveling east on Southwest 175th Terrace.
 Note that these roads are dirt roads and may become hard to travel when it is raining.
 Touch for map.
 Marker is at or near this postal address: 14309 Southwest 175th Terrace, Archer FL 32618, United States of America.
 Touch for directions.

 Bethlehem Methodist Episcopal Cemetery Marker image.
 Click for full size.

-Photographed By Tim Fillmon, November 3, 2023
+Photographed by Tim Fillmon, November 3, 2023

 3. Bethlehem Methodist Episcopal Cemetery Marker